 Underglaze pencils, pens, and crayons can be great for ceramic artists who may have started with a background in painting or drawing.
 When you are used to working with paint brushes, pastels, or pencils to create imagery, dipping a piece into a glaze bucket, or trying to paint with glazes that are immediately sucked up by the porous bisque surface can take some getting used to.
-And then there’s the fact that the unfired color of a glaze is typically not what it looks like fired.
+And then there’s the fact that the unfired color of a glaze is often not what it looks like fired.
 That’s where underglazes come in.
 Underglazes are basically clay-based materials with ceramic stains and metallic oxides added and they come in a variety of forms – liquid, dry, chalks, pens and underglaze pencils.

 For those who are excited about the graphic possibilities of the ceramic surface and enjoy using drawing implements that have something of a sharp, scratchy or linear nature, the marks made by pencils, pens, crayons and trailers likely will make them favorite tools of expression.
 These tools are the foundation of written or pictographic communication in Western civilization, whereas the brush is the foundation of mark making for most Eastern civilizations.
 Those raised in the Western traditions usually feel more affinity with scratchy drawing tools than with the soft, calligraphic brushes.
 Fortunately, the range of ceramic decoration tools encompasses both soft and hard possibilities.